gajus/fuss/README.md

 Access tokens generated via web login are [short-lived](https://developers.facebook.com/docs/facebook-login/access-tokens#termtokens) tokens, but you can upgrade them to long-lived tokens.

-You can check if the access token is long-lived:
+To check if the access token is long-lived:

 ```php
 /**